ese5160/a14g-final-submission-s25-t24-idk/README.md

 | HRS 09                   | The PCB shall include appropriate voltage regulators to provide 3.3V and 5V as needed for all components. | Voltage output variation ≤ ±0.1V.      | YES         |
 | HRS 10                   | The hardware shall withstand typical tennis swings without detachment or damage.                          | Withstand forces up to 30g acceleration. | YES         |

-* For **HRS 04, 05, 06, 08** the performance can be directly observed by eyes or measured easily.
+* For **HRS 04, 05, 06, 08** the performance can be visually observed or easily measured.
-* **HRS 01**: We do it by checking the number of data read in 1 second directly in a csv file.
+* **HRS 01**: Performance is verified by measuring the number of data points read per second, using a counter variable to log the data rate.
 * **HRS 02:**  This requirement we found it unnecessary as we only want to refresh numerical data on it so we don't have specific requirement on that.
-* **HRS 03**:  Set log timestamps before sending and after receiving data.
-Calculate the latency and confirm it is  ≤ 100 ms.
+* **HRS 03**:  Latency is measured by logging timestamps before sending and after receiving data, then calculating the delay to ensure it is ≤ 100 ms.
+* **HRS 07:** Measure the time taken to write a known data size (e.g., 6 MB), then divide size by duration to confirm the write speed exceeds 3 MB/s.
-* **HRS 08:**  Record the time between a button press and the corresponding LCD update using timestamps.
+* **HRS 08:**  Measure the time between a button press and the corresponding LCD update using timestamps.
 * **HRS 09:**  Use a multimeter and oscilloscope to measure the outputs on your PCB.
-* **HRS 10:**  Check the IMU Reading directly after swinging the racket and see if the largest acceleration measured can hold 30g.
-(But of course we don't need this kind of speed in the end.)
+* **HRS 10:**  Verify IMU performance by checking the peak acceleration after swinging the racket; ensure it can reach 30g, although such high speeds are not required in practice in the end.

 Software Requirements Specification (SRS)